h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-part-1/introduction-to-machine-learning-with-h2o-3-part-1.md

 Next, click on the tutorials folder.
 In this folder, you will find all the tutorials from our learning path.
 For this tutorial, click on `Introduction to Machine Learning with H2O - Part 1` and follow along.
 If you are working on a different tutorial, just find the specific tutorial and click on it.
 The Jupyter Notebooks have the same name as the tutorials; that way, it can be easier to find them.

-If you want to access your Flow instance, go back to your Aquarium Lab, and click on the **Flow URL.** Please keep in mind that you need to start your experiment and initialize your instance [Task 1](#task-1-initial-setup).
-If you try to launch Flow before initializing your instance, you will get an error.
+If you want to access your Flow instance, go back to your Aquarium Lab, and click on the **Flow URL.** Please keep in mind that you need to start your experiment and initialize your instance in **Task 1.** If you try to launch Flow before initializing your instance, you will get an error.

 Once you are done, you can download your Notebook with your results.
 Remember that after the two hours, all your progress will be lost.

 5\.
-If you need to pause or end your lab, just click on **End Lab.** Please keep in mind that this will terminate your instance, and any work that you have previously done, will be deleted.
+If you need end your lab, just click on **End Lab.** Please keep in mind that this will terminate your instance, and any work that you have previously done, will be deleted.

 ### Logout